whatyouhide/whatyouhide.github.io/content/posts/2017-08-15-the-guts-of-a-property-testing-library/index.md

 #### Lazy trees

-The approach I went with (which was taken straight out of test.check) keeps in mind the idea of a *shrink tree* mentioned above.
+The approach I went with (which was taken straight out of `test.check`) keeps in mind the idea of a *shrink tree* mentioned above.
 Basically, a generator now returns a `StreamData.LazyTree` struct instead of a simple value.
-A "lazy tree" is a tree that has a realized (that is, not eager) root and a lazy stream of children, each children being a lazy tree itself.
+A "lazy tree" is a tree that has a realized (that is, not eager) root and a lazy stream of children, each child being a lazy tree itself.

 ```elixir
 defmodule StreamData.LazyTree do